Designing A Robust Reaction Furnace

 It should be noted that this paper does not represent a complete analysis of a diaphragm closure.
 Code (ASME ) specifies all procedures that shall be employed.
-The procedures under investigation were applied to the 2 cases analyzed.
-Complete engineering of the closure may require the analysis of addtional cases.
+The procedures under investigation were applied to the two cases analyzed.
+Complete engineering of the closure may require the analysis of additional cases.

-During the scale-up design of a slurry bubble column reactor from a pilot demonstration facility to a production reactor, the design team used computational fluid dynamics (CFD) as a tool to quantify design variables, such as gas holdup and liquid velocities/structural pressures within the reactor.
+During the scale-up design of a slurry bubble column reactor from a pilot demonstration facility to a production reactor, the design team used computational fluid dynamics (CFD) as a tool to quantify design variables, such as gas holdup, liquid velocities, and structural pressures within the reactor.
 At the time of the analysis, all available physics models for modeling the multi-phase flow had significant limitations that would require tuning of the CFD input parameters to ensure confidence in the results.
-The authors intially conducted a literature search to find data that could be used to calibrate the model.
+The authors initially conducted a literature search to find data that could be used to calibrate the model.
 While a wide variety of literature is available, none provided the exact data required for model calibration.
 For this reason, the authors constructed a test column and performed experiments to derive data for tuning the CFD models.
 Statistical analysis of the experimental data provided distributions on the input parameters of interest.
 CFD studies were then used to tune the CFD input parameters to match the experimental data.
 A correlation was developed, tested and verified.
-This correlation was then used to provide confidence in the results of the design analysis performed on the scaled up reactor.
+This correlation was then used to provide confidence in the results of the design analysis performed on the scaled-up reactor.

-One of the common causes of premature tube failure in fired tube boilers - technically described as film boiling - is overheating of the tubes caused by steam blanketing.
+One of the common causes of premature tube failure in fired tube boilers is overheating of the tubes caused by steam blanketing, technically described as film boiling.
 Current literature contains a significant amount of information on this problem, but not much in the way of definitive guidance for avoiding the problem.
 General “rules of thumb” are available for identifying the heat flux limit required to avoid the problem as in Martens et al .
-Unfortunately, the values presented by different sources are often in disagreement.
+Unfortunately, values presented by different sources are often in disagreement.

-This paper will look at a sulfur recovery unit (SRU) Claus waste heat boiler application and, through the use of Computational Fluid Dynamics (CFD), develop a means of predicting the conditions that lead to steam blanketing and resultant tube failure.
-Local heat flux conditions at gas side discontinuities (such as the tube inlet ceramic ferrule terminations) combined with associated local water side steam entrainment, and steam generation with coupled velocity effects are discussed.
+This paper will look at a sulfur recovery unit (SRU) Claus waste heat boiler application, and through the use of Computational Fluid Dynamics (CFD), develop a means of predicting the conditions that lead to steam blanketing and resultant tube failure.
+Local heat flux conditions at gas side discontinuities (such as the tube inlet ceramic ferrule terminations), associated local water-side steam entrainment, and steam generation with coupled velocity effects are discussed.

 This paper outlines a novel approach incorporating a traditional fired heater with waste heat recovery to vaporize LNG at an import terminal or peak shaver train while maintaining a high thermal efficiency.
 A comparison is made between the new technology and more conventional methods, with emphasis on emissions.
 Some of the advantages and disadvantages associated with the design and implementation of these systems are explored in this presentation.

-This paper will discuss the use of Computational Fluid Dynamics (CFD) to study the flow characteristics of inlet manifolds into a large TGU reactor.
-The design parameters for the operation of the reactor required a very minimal system pressure drop, outside of the pressure drop across the reactor bed.
-For this reason several alternative designs were considered for the inlet manifolds and distribution into the reactor.
+This paper discusses the use of Computational Fluid Dynamics (CFD) to study the flow characteristics of inlet manifolds into a large TGU reactor.
+The design parameters for the operation of the reactor required a very minimal system pressure drop outside of the pressure drop across the reactor bed.
+For this reason, several alternative designs were considered for the inlet manifolds and distribution into the reactor.
 Detailed CFD models were constructed of each proposed variant and analyzed to determine their pressure drop and distribution characteristics.
-The results of these analyses were then used to choose the best candidate for optimization as well as in providing guidance in system changes that would improve pressure drop and flow distribution characteristics.
+The results of these analyses were then used to choose the best candidate for optimization as well as to provide guidance in system changes that would improve pressure drop and flow distribution characteristics.
 A discussion of how the results’ guidance was used in optimizing the flow path will be provided.
 The paper will conclude with a brief overview of other considerations in the complete analysis of the reactor system.